 Is there any difference between a prenuptial and a premarital agreement in Rhode Island ?

-Premarital agreement, ante-nuptial agreement and prenuptial agreement are all different terms for the same document and are used interchangeably.
+No. Premarital agreement, ante-nuptial agreements and prenuptial agreements are all different terms for the same document and are used interchangeably.

 Preserving assets for children in a RI Prenup